harveyjones_600x400.png

 And finally, what is your favourite Ugandan photo?

 Wow, that’s a tough one – there are so many!
-One of my favourites is one I took in 2013.
-Shadrac had been sitting on a toy dumper truck and was rocking back and fore.
+One of my favourites is one I took way back in 2013.
+Shadrack had been sitting on a toy dumper truck and was rocking back and fore.
 I managed to take the photo just after the dump truck had unexpectedly escaped from under him – what a smile!

 hjfavphoto.png